Cycling Ride Schedule

 3 Cycle Ride – Ridgeway to Fort Erie

-Lunch/Break – Here is our destination at the Old Bank Bistro, 41 Jarvis St, Fort Erie, ON L2A 2S4, CALL: 905-994-9222.
+Lunch/Break – Here is one of our destination at the Old Bank Bistro, 41 Jarvis St, Fort Erie, ON L2A 2S4, CALL: 905-994-9222.
 The cafeteria at Old Fort Erie is also an excellent stop for a break.
+Other options include the coffee shop at Old Fort Erie and the Bridgeburg Family Restaurant at Jarvis St. and the Niagara Parkway

 Start Location – Here is the location of our start point in Ridgeway at a parking lot off the Friendship Trail, beside the Trail Side Bar and Grill: